-- Incidence of IBS appears to be greater in westernized countries - More processed, lower fiber diet - Stress - Use of sitting-position on modern toilets vs age-old squatting position ("squatty potty")
+- Incidence of IBS appears to be greater in westernized countries (10-15% in US) - · More processed, lower fiber diet - Use of sitting-position on modern toilets vs age-old squatting position ("squatty potty")

-Hemorrhoids, diverticulitis and constipation are much more common in countries that sit on chair-type toilet.
+Hemorrhoids, diverticulitis and constipation are much more common in countries that sit on chair-type tollet.
 These conditions are much more rare in countries that continue to use squatting position.